sarenji/pokebattle-sim/README.md

 ## Deployment

 First, you must get SSH access to the server.
-Next, you must get S3  To deploy:
+Next, you must get S3 access.
+Copy over `aws_config.json.example` to `aws_config.json` and fill out the necessary information.
+Then, to deploy:

 ```bash
 grunt deploy